ugrid-conventions/ugrid-conventions/src/conformance.md

 [TOC]

-## Preamble : terms and definitions
+## Preamble : Terms and Definitions
 - A ***mesh variable*** is a variable with a `cf_role` attribute of `"mesh_topology"`. [^2]
 - A ***varlist*** is a string attribute consisting of a space-separated list of variable names
     - these must be names of variables existing in the same dataset : this is implicit in all uses